-- The proportion of the Strategy invested in funds with an SFDR Article 8 or 9 designation - The fund-weighted average of the underlying funds' minimum sustainable investment commitments - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? - The Strategy seeks to maintain at least 20% of its portfolio weight in sustainable investments, measured as the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the Strategy. - In general, the objectives of the sustainable investments made by underlying funds are expected to positively contribute towards social or environmental outcomes and to minimize or avoid adverse impacts on society or the environment. - We calculate the Strategy's sustainable investments holdings using the minimum sustainable investment commitment values as reported by the underlying fund managers in the European ESG Template (EET), a data source that we access via a third-party data provider.
+- The proportion of the Strategy invested in funds with an SFDR Article 8 or 9 designation. - The fund-weighted average of the underlying funds' minimum sustainable investment commitments. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? - The Strategy seeks to maintain a minimum proportion of at least 80% of its investments in funds with an SFDR Article 8 or 9 designation.
+The Strategy also seeks to maintain at least 20% of its investments in sustainable investments, measured as the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the Strategy. - In general, the objectives of the sustainable investments made by underlying funds are expected to positively contribute towards social or environmental outcomes and to minimize or avoid adverse impacts on society or the environment. - We calculate the Strategy's sustainable investments holdings using the minimum sustainable investment commitment values as reported by the underlying fund managers in the European ESG Template (EET), a data source that we access via a third-party data provider.
 The assessment of the objectives of the sustainable investments, and their individual methodologies, are conducted by the managers of the underlying funds and as such, their approaches may vary and may change over time, for example, in accordance with industry practice.

-- Sustainable investments made by underlying funds may contribute to these objectives in various ways, as determined by the underlying fund manager, for example: - Allocating capital towards companies whose products and services solve for environmental or social challenges - Favouring companies whose products, services and practices have positive contributions on social or environmental outcomes - Excluding companies that violate international norms or have significant activities that adversely impact society or the environment - There is no commitment for the Strategy to make sustainable investments outside of the funds where underlying managers have made commitments to do so.
+- Sustainable investments made by underlying funds may contribute to these objectives in various ways, as determined by the underlying fund manager, for example: - Allocating capital towards companies whose products and services solve for environmental or social challenges - Favouring companies whose products, services and practices have positive contributions on social or environmental outcomes - Excluding companies that violate international norms or have significant activities that adversely impact society or the environment. - There is no commitment for the Strategy to make sustainable investments outside of the funds where underlying managers have made commitments to do so.